processone/docs.ejabberd.im/content/get-started/index.md

 router and an extremely powerful plugin mechanism that is getting richer every day.

-Welcome in your journey for ejabberd mastery !
+Welcome in your journey for ejabberd mastery!

 ## Options to use ejabberd